 Visitor Information

-Auschwitz-Birkenau Museum is divided into two sections, Auschwitz I and Auschwitz II-Birkenau.
+Auschwitz Birkenau Museum is generally known as two sites, one said as Auschwitz I and the other said as Auschwitz II Birkenau.
 Here’s what you can expect to see:

 Auschwitz I